APNIC-Labs/draft-kskroll-sentinel/README.md

    have a key with the Key Tag of 02323 in its root trust store.
-This means that that this part of the KSK Sentinel check passes (it is true that Key Tag 02323 is in the trust anchor store), and the recursive resolver replies normally (with the answer provided by the authoritative server).
-Dave's recursive resolver then resolves the root-key-sentinel-not-ta-02323.example.com name.
-Once again, it performs the normal resolution process, but because it implements KSK Sentinel (and the QNAME starts with "root-key-sentinel-not-ta-"), just before sending the reply, it performs the KSK Sentinel check.
+This means that that this part of the KSK Sentinel check passes (it is true that Key Tag 02323 is in the trust anchor store), and the
-   As it has 02323 in it's trust anchor store, the answer to "is this